-DENVER HIGH POINT AT DIA METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES (DEFICITS) OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES Year Ended December 31, 2017
+DENVER HIGH POINT AT DIA METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES (DEFICITS) OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2018

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ 246,403 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 In the statement of activities, capital outlay is not reported as an expenditure.
 However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
 During the current period, there were no depreciable assets.
-Therefore, this is the amount of capital outlay in the current period.

-Capital outlay Depreciation expense

-The issuance of long-term debt (e.g., bonds, Developer advances) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Therefore, this is the amount of capital outlay in the current period Capital Outlay Depreciation Expense 1,107,739 (8,211) The issuance of long-term debt (e.g., bonds, Developer advances) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 This amount is the net effect of these differences in the treatment of long-term debt and related items.

-Current year debt - Developer advances Repayment of developer advances - principal (2,992,934)

-Some expenses in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

-Accrued interest on Developer advances - Change in liability

-Changes in net position of governmental activities
+Current Year Debt - Developer Advances Repayment of Developer Advances - Principal (597,406) 4,620,407 Some expenses in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Accrued Interest on Developer Advances - Change in Liability 222,131 Changes in Net Position of Governmental Activities \$ 5,591,063

-These financial statements should be read only in connection with the accompanying notes to financial statements.